How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 Setting square dining room tables on a diagonal can save you space between tables and make it less likely that chairs at nearby tables will bump backs.
 (Source: NORR)

 Of course, much of your space allocation for tables and chairs depends on your restaurant concept and the types of seating you use.
 Mixing table styles optimizes dining space by making clever use of wall space and supporting efficient traffic flow.
 You can move freestanding tables to accommodate large parties or change your space’s look and flow.
-Booths maximize wall space, and mixing them in with tables gives patrons their choice of seating.
-Many dining concepts add countertop-height tables to the mix to add visual variety.
-See the sections below for more information

-A bar and restaurant needs two distinct seating areas, usually separated by a visible barrier to mark bar seating clearly.
+A bar and restaurant need two distinct seating areas, usually separated by a visible barrier to mark bar seating clearly.
 These casual spots can also make efficient use of booths and freestanding tables to expand seating and give customers options.
 In this layout, the kitchen is completely closed off from the dining room, which is a great idea if your kitchen is busy, hot, or relies heavily on fryers.

-Quick service restaurant layout
+Quick-service restaurant layout

-A quick service restaurant (QSR) needs direct access to the kitchen since many QSR staff have both food preparation and customer service duties.
-This layout also gives the team good sightlines of the entire dining room (so they can stay on top of cleaning duties) and the main entrance (so they can greet customers).
-This restaurant design works best for cafeterias, burger joints, barbecue, and build-your-own concepts (burritos, salads, combos, etc.).
+A quick-service restaurant needs direct access to the kitchen since many QSR staff have both food preparation and customer service duties.
+This layout also gives the team good sightlines of the entire dining room so they can stay on top of cleaning duties and the main entrance so they can greet customers.

-Beyond supporting the efficient flow of your staff and customers, your restaurant dining room has another critical component—information flow.
+Beyond supporting the efficient flow of your staff and customers, your restaurant dining room has another critical component: information flow.
 Whether you use a cash register or a POS system, you need to send order information from customers to your kitchen and payment information from your customers to your payment processor.
-So, don’t forget to include server stations equipped with card readers or POS terminals in your dining room layout.
-Remember, of course, to place these tools near electrical outlets.

-If you use a cloud POS or iPad POS, you’ll need to think a lot about your walls.
-The more walls between your POS terminals and your Wi-Fi router, the weaker your signal will be.
-Open floor plans are great for cloud POS users.
-But you can still have a dining room full of partitions and cozy nooks; just remember to add Wi-Fi signal boosters to your design plan.
+Meanwhile, open floor plans are great for cloud POS users because you can still have a dining room full of partitions and cozy nooks.
+Just remember to add Wi-Fi signal boosters to your design plan.

 In outdoor spaces, plan for adequate walking space between tables and umbrellas (if you use them).
 Also, plan for wide walkways and aisles alongside planters and walls.
 Just like your indoor spaces, you need to leave enough room in the main thoroughfares to allow wheelchairs to pass.
 And if you plan to accept tableside payments, you’ll likely need a Wi-Fi signal booster.